Cape Verde: Education

 As of October 2016, there were 69 secondary schools (including 19 private secondary schools) and at least 10 universities.
 In 2015, 23% of the population had either attended or graduated from secondary schools.
 When it came to higher education, 9% of men and 8% of women held a bachelor's degree or had attended universities.
 The total expenditure on education was 5.6% of GDP (2010).
-The mean years of schooling of adults over 25 years is 12.
-These trends were held in 2017.
+The mean number of years of schooling among adults over 25 years was 12.
+These trends continued in 2017.
 Cape Verde stands out in West Africa for the quality and inclusiveness of its higher education system.
 As of 2017, one in four young people attended university and one-third of students opted for fields of science, technology, engineering, and mathematics.
 Women made up one-third of students but two-thirds of graduates in 2018.

 Science and technology

 In 2011, Cape Verde devoted just 0.07% of its GDP to research and development, among the lowest rates in West Africa.
-The Ministry of Higher Education, Science and Culture plan to strengthen the research and academic sectors by emphasising greater mobility, through exchange programmes and international cooperation agreements.
-As part of this strategy, Cape Verde is participating in the Ibero-American academic mobility programme that expects to mobilise 200,000 academics between 2015 and 2020.
+The Ministry of Higher Education, Science and Culture plan to strengthen the research and academic sectors by emphasizing greater mobility, through exchange programmes and international cooperation agreements.
+As part of this strategy, Cape Verde is participating in the Ibero-American academic mobility programme that expects to mobilize 200,000 academics between 2015 and 2020.
 Cape Verde was ranked 95th in the Global Innovation Index in 2025.

 Cape Verde counted 25 researchers in 2011, a researcher density of 51 per million inhabitants.
 The world average was 1,083 per million in 2013.
 All 25 researchers were working in the government sector in 2011 and one in three were women (36%).
 There was no research being conducted in either medical or agricultural sciences.
 Of the eight engineers involved in research and development, one was a woman.
 Three of the five researchers working in natural sciences were women, as were three of the six social scientists and two of the five researchers from the humanities.

 In 2015, the government announced a project to build a technology park for business, research, and development.
-As of late 2020, the project, now named TechPark Cabo Verde, is slated for completion in June 2022.
+Named TechPark Cabo Verde, operations began in 2023, and the technology park had its official inauguration in 2025.
 The project is funded by both the African Development Bank and the government of Cape Verde.
 The goal of the endeavour, according to Minister of Finance Olavo Correia, is "to attract large international companies to set up shop [in order] to help local companies and start-ups become more competitive".

 Cape Verde has a high rate of Internet penetration and a growing mobile phone market.
 The government has invested in improving ICT infrastructure and has created a number of initiatives to promote the development of the digital economy.
 The digital economy has the potential to create jobs, boost economic growth, and improve the quality of life.